-Addition Enhances Character of 1915 Armory
+Addition Enhances Character Of 1915 Armory

 Located in Winona’s downtown historic district overlooking the Mississippi River bluffs, the Laird Norton Addition enhances the distinctive character of the Winona County History Center’s 1915 Armory while establishing a welcoming presence that beckons patrons with permanent and changing exhibits, public programming and community outreach.
-The three-level, 12,400-square-foot addition includes lobby and gift store, 2nd-floor multipurpose room, catering kitchen, partial Armory remodeling, and lower-level artifacts storage.
+The three-level, 12,400 SF addition includes lobby and gift store, 2nd-floor multipurpose room, catering kitchen, partial Armory remodeling, and lower-level artifacts storage.

 Exterior up-lighting between the corbelled brick colonnade emphasizes the façade’s rhythmic pattern.
 Interior spaces take advantage of natural lighting and exterior views through the full-height lobby windows and various-scaled windows on the second level.
 Warm accent lighting highlights a perforated wood lobby wall, which screens a staircase leading to the second level.Portfolio

 Awards & Recognition

 - 2011 North American Copper in Architecture Award